gladysmariapangga/gmvp/README.md

 ## 📎 Licensing & Data Sources

 - Cyclistic case study is based on public Divvy data provided by Motivate International Inc.
-- Other projects use simulated or anonymized research datasets where applicable.
+- Other projects use company owned or anonymised research datasets where applicable.